 Entrepreneur, CEO, writer, and keynote speaker Margaret Heffernan, was kind enough to take the time to answer a few questions about her insightful and thought provoking book Willful Blindness: Why We Ignore the Obvious at Our Peril.

-Margaret Heffernan describes the concept of willful blindness, or looking the other way, through a combination of the latest brain research and Singapore business, social, cultural, and personal anecdotes, providing a fascinating window on this very human way of seeing and behaving in a complex world.
+Margaret Heffernan describes the concept of willful blindness, or looking the other way, through a combination of the latest brain research and business, social, cultural, and personal anecdotes, providing a fascinating window on this very human way of seeing and behaving in a complex world.

 Thanks to Margaret Heffernan for her time, and for her very informative and comprehensive responses to the questions.
 They are greatly appreciated.